vrockai/pipeline-test/docs/content.md

 ## Capturing the antibiotic resistome of preterm infants reveals new benefits of probiotic supplementation.
- 25.08.2022, _AK Guitor, EI Yousuf, AR Raphenya, EK Hutton, KM Morrison, AG McArthur, GD Wright, JC Stearns_
+ 29.08.2022, _AK Guitor, EI Yousuf, AR Raphenya, EK Hutton, KM Morrison, AG McArthur, GD Wright, JC Stearns_

+_Anti-Bacterial Agents, Bacteria, Dietary Supplements, Female, Humans, Infant, Infant, Newborn, Infant, Premature, Premature Birth, Probiotics_
 Probiotic use in preterm infants can mitigate the impact of antibiotic exposure and reduce rates of certain illnesses; however, the benefit on the gut resistome, the collection of antibiotic resistance genes, requires further investigation.
 We hypothesized that probiotic supplementation of early preterm infants (born &lt; 32-week gestation) while in hospital reduces the prevalence of antibiotic resistance genes associated with pathogenic bacteria in the gut.
 We used a targeted capture approach to compare the resistome from stool samples collected at the term corrected age of 40 weeks for two groups of preterm infants (those that routinely received a multi-strain probiotic during hospitalization and those that did not) with samples from full-term infants at 10 days of age to identify if preterm birth or probiotic supplementation impacted the resistome.
 We also compared the two groups of preterm infants up to 5 months of age to identify persistent antibiotic resistance genes.

 [Source](https://doi.org/10.1186/s40168-022-01327-7)